Blog

 What are microgreens?

-Microgreens are young vegetable and herb seedlings, harvested just after the first leaves appear — usually 7 to 14 days after sowing.
-They pack an intense flavour and are used to top salads, sandwiches, soups, and bowls.
-Because you harvest them so young, you skip almost everything that makes gardening hard: no repotting, no pests to speak of, no long wait.
+Microgreens are young vegetable and herb seedlings, picked just after the first leaves appear (usually day 7–14).
+They pack intense flavour for salads, sandwiches and bowls, and because you harvest so young, you skip the hard parts of gardening: no repotting, no pests, no long wait.

 The easiest microgreens for beginners